vrmer/wdps_1/README v1.0.md

 For candidate generation specifically:
 - nltk

+## How to run the code

+- Add which command(s) should be used to run the code

 ## Coding Choices

+In this section, we explain how we approach the challenges of candidate generation and disambiguation and motivate our choices.

 ### Importing and reading WARC files

 TODO

+### Recognizing Mentions of Named Entities in Text through Spacy

+After reading in the WARC files and extracting the texts, the named entities in the text are extracted with the off-the-shelf Named Entity Recognition component of Spacy pipeline.
+We opted for Spacy's small English pipeline trained on Web texts.
+It is a transformer-based pipeline that uses pre-trained RoBERTa base.
+Spacy's Named Entitiy Recognizer is readily available and one of the state-of-art modules for linguistic processing. - ADD INFO ON WHICH CLASSES WE INCLUDED

 ### Generating Candidate Entities through ElasticSearch